mattermost/docs/source/install/self-managed-changelog.md

 #### Administration
  - Added support for a separate Export storage and S3 presigned URLs generation for downloading the export files.
- - Using ``https://github.com/reduxjs/redux-devtools`` in production builds is now allowed.
+ - Using ``https://github.com/reduxjs/redux-devtools`` in production builds is now allowed for webapp.
  - Added a new feature flag, ``DataRetentionConcurrencyEnabled``, to enable/disable concurrency for data retention batch deletion.
 Also added a new configuration setting  ``DataRetentionSettings.TimeBetweenBatchesMilliseconds`` to control the sleep time between batch deletions.
  - Added a setting under **System Console > Authentication > Guest Access > Show Guest Tag** to remove the **Guest** badges from within the product.
 - Added Apache 2.0 license to the public submodule, explicitly signalling to [pkg.go.dev](https://pkg.go.dev/github.com/mattermost/mattermost/server/public@v0.0.6) the license in play for this source code.